zaheen-fatima/modbus-iec104-gateway/README.md

 # 🌐 IEC 60870-5-104 ↔️ Modbus Gateway using OpenMUC

+Welcome to the **OpenMUC IEC 60870-5-104 Gateway Project** — a powerful Java-based OSGi application designed for industrial communication, data acquisition, and real-time monitoring of SCADA systems using the IEC 60870-5-104 protocol.

+---

+## 🌐 Protocol Overview

+**IEC 60870-5-104** is a widely used telecontrol protocol in substations and smart grid environments.
+It enables seamless TCP/IP-based communication between control centers (Masters) and field devices (Slaves).

 This project demonstrates a **lightweight, real-time gateway application** built on the **OpenMUC framework**, designed to seamlessly **read IEC 60870-5-104 data** and dynamically **write to Modbus** holding registers.
 It features clean OSGi modularity, reactive channel listeners, and a plug-and-play `channel.xml` configuration.

 ---